Category:

 Frederick M. Brown/Getty Images

-The height of Elmo's ever-increasing popularity came with the "Tickle Me Elmo" crazy in 1996.
+The height of Elmo's ever-increasing popularity came with the "Tickle Me Elmo" craze in 1996.
 Clash's responsibilities on the show then increased and he was soon recruiting, auditioning, and training the show's puppeteers.
-He became the senior Muppet coordinator, writer, director, and co-producer of the Elmo's World segment of "Sesame Street."
-Clash also worked on the "Teenage Mutant Ninja Turtles" films, "The Jim Henson Hour," "Muppets from Space," "The Muppets' Wizard of Oz," "Muppets Tonight," and continued to perform puppetry for many other characters on "Sesame Street" In 2007, Clash was promoted to Senior Creative Adviser for the Sesame Workshop.
-Up until 2011, Clash was the only performer who portrayed Elmo.
-In 2011, he was featured in the 2011 documentary "Being Elmo: A Puppeteer's Journey."
+He became the senior Muppet coordinator, writer, director, and co-producer of the "Elmo's World" segment of "Sesame Street."
+Clash also worked on the "Teenage Mutant Ninja Turtles" films, "The Jim Henson Hour," "Muppets from Space," "The Muppets' Wizard of Oz," and "Muppets Tonight," and continued to perform puppetry for many other characters on "Sesame Street."
+In 2007, Clash was promoted to Senior Creative Adviser for the Sesame Workshop.
+In 2011, he was featured in the documentary "Being Elmo: A Puppeteer's Journey."

 Abuse Allegations

 In 2012, 23-year-old Sheldon Stephens alleged that he had been in a sexual relationship with Clash that started when Stephens was a minor.
-Clash acknowledged the relationship but claimed it was between consenting adults.
+Kevin acknowledged the relationship but claimed it was between consenting adults.
 Another accuser, Cecil Singleton, made similar accusations two weeks later.
-Lawsuits were filed against Clash and he resigned from Sesame Workshop in November 2012.
-Sesame Workshop also released the following statement: "Unfortunately, the controversy surrounding Kevin's personal life has become a distraction that none of us want, and he has concluded that he can no longer be effective in his job and has resigned from 'Sesame Street'."
-Two other accusers later came forward with similar accusations.
+Lawsuits were filed against Clash, and he resigned from Sesame Workshop in November 2012.
+Sesame Workshop released the following statement:

-The cases against Clash were dismissed in July 2013 due to the statute of limitations: the claims were made more than six years after the accusers "should have become aware of Clash's alleged violations."
+The cases against Clash were dismissed in July 2013 due to the statute of limitations since the claims were made more than six years after the accusers "should have become aware of Clash's alleged violations."
 In April 2014, the decision to dismiss the three lawsuits was upheld by the U.S. Court of Appeals

-Personal Life
+Personal Life & Real Estate

 Clash was married for 17 years to Genia Clash.
-The two got divorced in 2003.
-Clash publicly revealed his homosexuality in response to the allegations of sexual abuse in November 2012.
+The two divorced in 2003.
+Kevin publicly revealed his homosexuality in response to the allegations of sexual abuse in November 2012.
 He stated: "I am a gay man.
 I have never been ashamed of this or tried to hide it, but felt it was a personal and private matter."
 Clash has a daughter, Shannon, who was born in 1993.
-In June 2015, he sold his Manhattan apartment and moved to Los Angeles.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.